Definition:

 Reference: Miko, I. 2009. -2019 Curator.
 Hymenoptera Anatomy Ontology.

-alternative definition added almost 15 years ago by Istvan Miko
+alternative definition added over 15 years ago by Istvan Miko

 Pit situated in the postero-median area of the mesoscutum; if notauli are present the midpit lies at or directly posterior to the point at which they converge.